Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health Intentions for College Students: Discussion and Future Work

 Responding to the research question \textbf{RQ-``Designer's Legacy Effectiveness"}: \textit{How effective are virtual humans in promoting computer science students' intentions toward mental wellness conversations when co-designed by computer science students with similar demographic characteristics to their end users?}, it was found that virtual humans promoting computer science students' intentions toward mental wellness conversations are not more effective when co-designed by fellow computer science students with similar demographic characteristics to their end users (Section \ref{W3_P2:GratitudeJournaling}).

-We observed that the visual cues of the virtual humans could have overshadowed the information verbally communicated by the virtual human regarding the designer's demographics.
-The fact that the \textbf{Intervention Group - "Explicit Legacy"} (Section\ref{W3 P2: Experimental Groups}) struggled to recall the designer's demographics initially provided by the virtual human could serve as an indication that the visual aspects of the virtual human's demographics might have dominated their perceptions, potentially affecting their intentions toward gratitude journaling.
-It was also observed that the demographic information of the designers, which the participants were aware of, did not provide sufficient cues to accurately identify the virtual human's designer.
-Thus, this awareness could not have been strong enough to influence participants' intentions toward promoting gratitude journaling.
+The lack of significance can be interpreted from several angles, considering the findings previously discussed in Section \ref{W3_P2:DesignerDemographics}.
+It is possible that the demographic characteristics of the designers and their impact on the design of the virtual humans were not as influential on participants' intentions toward gratitude journaling.
+The findings of this work indicate that the degree of demographic similarity between the user and the designer, and the virtual human's explicit communication of the designer's demographics, did not significantly differentiate the groups based on the participants' normalized intentions scores.

-Overall, our research suggests that tailoring designer cues in virtual human design is a complex task.
-This, as the visual aspects of virtual humans and users' biases could influence users' intentions regardless of 1) the demographic similarity between the user and the designer and 2) the virtual human explicitly communicating the designer's demographics.
+Second, this work's findings suggest that the demographic information of the designers, which the participants were aware of, did not provide sufficient cues to accurately identify the designer of the virtual human.
+Thus, this awareness may not have been strong enough to influence participants' intentions toward promoting gratitude journaling.
+Moreover, the fact that the \textbf{Intervention Group - ``Explicit Legacy"} (Section\ref{W3 P2: Experimental Groups}) struggled to consistently remember the designer's demographics initially provided could serve as an indication that the visual aspects of the virtual human's demographics might have dominated participants' perceptions, potentially affecting their intentions toward gratitude journaling.
+The visual aspects of virtual humans and users' biases could influence users' intentions regardless of 1) the demographic similarity between the user and the designer and 2) the virtual human explicitly communicating the designer's demographics.
 Future research is needed to understand how to tailor designer cues and assess their impact on promoting intentions and behaviors toward mental health conversations.